kkemenczy/openscope/wp-content/plugins/promotion-slider/readme.txt

 * Promotion Slider is now available for download!

 == Upgrade Notice ==

+= 3.3.4 =
+Fixed issue where slider shortcode attribute wasn't working, fix to minimize menu overlap issues and changed time delay option to a numeric input.

 = 3.3.3 =
 Bug fix for JS in IE